 If you slipped the carabiner would have helped you (I hope) but I have no idea how you would have gotten back onto the pylon.
 The Zip Line was fun but this part was truly scary!

-I had massive GoPro fail on this Austrian adventure, as you can see in my videos.
-(We’ve since bought a new one.)
+I had massive GoPro fail on this Austrian adventure, as you can see in my videos. (

 So here’s a video from Area 47, showing you what the flying fox experience is like.
 Check out how scary it is getting to the zip line.